ucsdwcsng/rustypfb/README.md

 Next, we discuss the revert algorithm, specifically bounds on the memory requirements of the same.

 The synthesizer needs to write the reconstructed IQ samples to an output buffer.
 The sizes of the boxes to be reverted cannot be known in advance.
-Therefore, in order to bound the size od the output memory in advance, we need to give a reasonable upper bound on the number of boxes to be reverted.
+Therefore, in order to bound the size of the output memory in advance, we need to give a reasonable upper bound on the number of boxes to be reverted.
 The interesting thing about the following analysis is that it would return a bound on the number of boxes that are 'small' in some sense.

 Suppose we process a chunk of samples of size $S / 2$.
 The output of the $N_{\text{ch}}$ channelizer would then have size